rewired-gh/astro-blog-rewired/src/content/post/blog-arch.md

 > Please note: To reach a broader audience, a Chinese version of this article is not provided.
 If needed, please use your browser's translation feature.
 Thank you for your understanding.

+> Cloudflare Pages might be gradually phasing out, please consider using Cloudflare Worker for future projects.

 ## Introduction

 Nowadays, With so much free "real estate" to choose from, we can literally build a complete blog with blazingly fast worldwide CDN, automated CI/CD, distributed database, edge computing API endpoints, spam protection, and LLM-based content moderation, all for **free**.